pepopowitz/getting-unstuck/slides/src/04-isolate.md

 ...

-Sometimes though, we aren't even sure we can BUILD the camper.
+Sometimes though, we aren't even sure we have the right pieces to BUILD the camper.

 ---